lysardz/ModularUITokenUnity/README.md

 - An extra layer in front of the border for *overlay*s or other objects.

 **Troubleshooting:**
-- If any textures stretch unnaturally - please try changing between "single" or "multiple" sprite mode in your texture import settings.
+- If any textures stretch unnaturally, especially if you are using texture atlas - please try changing between "single" or "multiple" sprite mode in your texture import settings.
 - Set mesh type to full rect.
 - If you come across any other issues, please let me know.